finagle29/DBSP_DRP/README.md

 - manually place traces for a sort of manually "forced" spectroscopy with the `-m` option
 - after manually placing traces, manually select sky regions and tweak the FWHM of your manual traces

+The latest documentation can be found on [Read the Docs](https://dbsp-drp.readthedocs.io/en/latest/index.html).

 ## Citation
 If you use DBSP_DRP in your research, please cite this repository